rubenhortas/rubenhortas.github.io/_posts/2023-04-08-maintenance-of-nand-disk-in-gnu-linux.md

 $ sudo fsck -fccky /dev/sdb1
 ```

-Combining `-k` with `-cc` option, any existing bad blocks in the bad blocks list ara preserved, and any new bad blocks found by running `badblocks` will be added to the existing bad blocks list.
+Combining `-k` with `-cc` option, any existing bad blocks in the bad blocks list are preserved, and any new bad blocks found by running `badblocks` will be added to the existing bad blocks list.
 Besides, with `-cc` option the bad block scan will be done using a non-destructive read-write test.

 *Enjoy! ;)*